jankal13/jankal13.github.io/RESUME.md

 Stuttgart, Germany | Hybrid
 *June 2024 - Present*

-+ Directed global cybersecurity operations, achieving a 30% reduction in security incidents within 6 months by implementing application, endpoint, and infrastructure security.
++ Directed global cybersecurity operations, achieving a 30% reduction in security incidents within 6 months by implementing application security (SSDLC), endpoint security and infrastructure security.
 + Led a team of 7 external team members, managing a budget of 1.7 million EUR, and enhancing overall efficiency by 20% through interdisciplinary projects on AI/ML, cryptography, ICT & OT security, and cloud security.
 + Designed and implemented a global Information Security Service Desk, streamlining issue resolution times by 50% across international locations and ensuring 99.99% availability in emergency situations.
 + Implemented information security policies that adhere to standards such as TISAX, ISO 27001, NIST 800-53, or NIS2, increasing compliance by 15%.